 Tanneries: Tannery effluents are high in pollutants, including organic matter and heavy metals.
 UFETPs can treat such wastewater to prevent environmental degradation.

-Underground FRP Effluent Treatment Plants are emerging as a promising solution to tackle the pressing environmental concerns associated with industrial wastewater.
+Underground FRP Effluent Treatment Plant are emerging as a promising solution to tackle the pressing environmental concerns associated with industrial wastewater.
 Their space-saving design, aesthetic appeal, and corrosion resistance make them a viable option for industries operating in constrained areas.
 As the world moves towards a more sustainable future, UFETPs offer a ray of hope, helping industries mitigate their environmental impact and preserve our precious water resources for generations to come.